- Checking your computer's temperature with CPU monitoring software isn't just a healthy practice, it's a must.

 But there are so many factors in our computers that need to be monitored.
-Some of these factors are CPU load, clock speed and temperatures, fan speeds, voltages, RAM usage and more.
-If we know our CPU’s current temperature, we can prevent it from potential overheating.
-Therefore, we can be sure that our computer is functioning normally, even during the hottest days.
+Some of these factors are CPU load, clock speed and temperatures, fan speeds, voltages, RAM usage, and more.

-If we know our CPU’s current temperature, we can prevent it from potential overheating.
+If we know our CPU’s current temperature, for example, we can prevent it from potential overheating.
 Therefore, we can be sure that our computer is functioning normally, even during the hottest days.

 For this purpose, we know a couple of useful programs that will provide you with any info about your computer’s behavior.

 We will help decide which one is the best for you by answering a series of questions like:

 - Can you set your CPU speed in it?

-- Does it shows internal voltages?
+- Does it show internal voltages?

 - Does a monitoring software display GPU temperature?

-- Can you customize processor’s max/min speed?
+- Can you customize the processor’s max/min speed?

 - Is it possible to set an automatic shutdown in case of overheating?